BASE

 Missing prerequisites?
 Learn more about VCC's tuition-free academic upgrading or English as a Second Language (ESL) courses, or discover which university transfer options are right for you.

-• Some previous exposure to the Deaf Community and sensitivity to Deaf issues.
+• Some previous exposure to the Deaf Community and sensitivity to Deaf issues is an asset.

 • Good manual dexterity.